dvarrazzo/esp32/blink-arduino-esp/README.md

 # Blink Example

-Starts a FreeRTOS task to blink an LED
+Blink a led using the Arduino component in the esp-idf framework.

-See the README.md file in the upper level 'examples' directory for more information about examples.
+This is pretty much how I would like to work.